 This model has two fairly easy jugs as well as two long slopers that gradually increase in difficulty as you move further out towards the outside of the board.
 There is also a wider single sloper in the center of the board that rolls more steeply.
-None of these grips proved especially difficult but were perfect for warming up on or finished our forearms off when we were already pretty pumped.
+None of these grips proved especially difficult but were perfect for warming up on or finishing our forearms off when we were already pretty pumped.
 The slick texture of this model also makes this model's slopers feel particularly pumpy.

 This model offers no real pinch-type training.
 You can kind of fake it by engaging your thumb on some of the slopers, but then it just makes those holds easier.
 While this model has a ton going for it, pinches aren't one of them.
-For the majority of folks, this shouldn't be a dealbreaker, as only a handful of models have decent pinches, and good edge and pocket options are the foundation of most training regimes, and the progression of holds this model offers are nearly unmatched.
+For the majority of folks, this shouldn't be a dealbreaker, as only a handful of models have decent pinches.
+Good edge and pocket options are the foundation of most training regimes, and the progression of holds this model offers are nearly unmatched.

 This is the smoothest board we tested of any material.
-Typically polyester models don't offer as skin-friendly a texture as wooden models but that simply isn't the case with this model.
-In particular, Atomik rounded and smoothed out the 2-finger pocket edges letting you train longer without wrecking your skin.
+Typically polyester models don't offer as skin-friendly a texture as wooden models, but that simply isn't the case with this model.
+In particular, Atomik rounded and smoothed out the 2-finger pocket edges, letting you train longer without wrecking your skin.
 Our review team found this model's texture to be the best overall and both the easiest on our skin and the most challenging for a given hold size (a good thing).

 Ease of Mounting

 We think this model offers tremendous value as it both contains the greatest number of holds and is designed with an excellent progression in difficulty among its grips.
-Its ergonomics and texture are top-tier and as long as you are strong enough to be using this board (already climbing mid-to-harder 5.11s or better yet have redpointed a 5.12a), it is tough to outgrow this model from a strength and difficulty standpoint.
-It's easy to clean off and it would take a LONG time to wear this thing out even in a gym setting.
+Its ergonomics and texture are top-tier, and as long as you are strong enough to be using this board (already climbing mid-to-harder 5.11s or, better yet, have redpointed a 5.12a), it is tough to outgrow this model from a strength and difficulty standpoint.
+It's easy to clean off, and it would take a LONG time to wear this thing out, even in a gym setting.

 The Atomik Yaniro Power hangboard isn't for everyone, but for folks already climbing at a moderately high level, it is the best board out there.
 Few fingerboards offer such a well though-out progression of holds as this one.
 As long as you are climbing well enough to get started, it is the best model available for folks already sending at least harder 5.11s or 5.12a.
 Once there, it can take you as far as you want to push yourself.
 It is hard not to notice the attention to detail with the specific shape of each hold.
 Any climber who has spent some time hangboarding will appreciate how each hold is designed with a nice progression to the next.
-Not to big a step in difficulty but not too small either.
-This model's slick texture makes you stronger and helps protect your skin with its only real downfall being its large size, which fits a lot of places but not everywhere.
+Not too big a step in difficulty, but not too small either.
+This model's slick texture makes you stronger and helps protect your skin, with its only real downfall being its large size, which fits a lot of places but not everywhere.

 — Ian Nicholson